Enable cleaner, smarter tech for Europe’s future

 I. Align environmental and industrial policy.

-Address unintended overlapping requirements from several pieces of environmental and digital regulations to avoid duplicate reporting and conflicting metrics.
-For example, extended producer responsibility (EPR) systems are currently fragmented across both Member States and waste streams.
-Not only do national authorities impose different reporting timelines, but companies must also file separate declarations for each waste stream.
+Address overlapping environmental and digital requirements to avoid duplicate reporting and conflicting metrics.
+For example, extended producer responsibility (EPR) systems are currently fragmented across Member States and waste streams, with differing timelines and separate declarations for each waste stream.

 II.
 Provide realistic transition timelines.